KSP-CKAN/CKAN/Spec.md

 It is an error to mix `version` (which specifies an exact vesion) with either `min_version` or `max_version` in the same object.

+##### depends

+A list of mods which are *required* for the current mod to operate.
+This mods *must* be installed along with the urrent mod being installed.

+##### pre_depends

+A list of mods which *must* be installed *before* the current mod is installed.
+This should be very *sparingly*, but is sometimes required when one mod overwrites part of another mod.

 ##### recommends

-A list of mods which are *recommended* by this mod for an optimal playing experience.
-This uses the same format as the `requires` field above.
+A list of mods which are *recommended*, but not required, for a typical user.
+This is a strong recommendation, and recommended mods *will* be installed unless the user requests otherwise.

+##### suggests

+A list of mods which are suggested for installation alongside this mod.
+This is a weak recommendation, and by default these mods *will not* be installed unless the user requests otherwise.

 ##### conflicts

 A list of mods which *conflict* with this mod.
-This uses the same format as the `requires` field above.
+The current mod *will not* be installed if any of these mods are already on the system.

 ##### resources